rewiringamerica/api_demos/www2/README.md

 # More Complete WWW Demo (HTML/JavaScript)

-This demo extends the heat pump demo from [www](../www) with HTML that shows both the 20% and 80% savings numbers and the average.
+This demo extends the heat pump demo from [www](../www) with HTML that shows both the 20% and 80% savings numbers and the median.
 It also adds better error handling.

 The files are: